ray-project/ray/doc/source/index.rst

 Getting Started with Ray
 ------------------------

-Checkout :ref:`gentle-intro` to learn more about Ray or jump to :ref:`overview-libs` to learn more about the ecosystem of libraries built on top of Ray to enable things like distributed hyperparameter tuning, Reinforcement Learning, and distributed training.
+Checkout :ref:`gentle-intro` to learn more about Ray to learn more about the ecosystem of libraries built on top of Ray to enable things like distributed hyperparameter tuning, Reinforcement Learning, and distributed training.